 Equipe 2 : « Régulation of Muscle Mass and Metabolic Disorders »

-- Identification of the events that link muscle dysfunction and sedentary behavior and affect health (real-life phenotyping, novel imaging methodologies, stable isotope metabolic measurement, micro-biopsies for tissue investigations, genomic and histology analyses)
+- Identification of the events sequence and the signals that link sedentary behavior with muscle dysfunction and affect health, using a top-down approach from whole-body level to molecular pathways (real-life phenotyping, novel imaging methodologies, stable isotope metabolic measurement, micro-biopsies for tissue investigations, genomic and histology analyses) –

-- Characterization of the specific role of extracellular vesicles released from skeletal muscle in muscle physiology and inter-organ cross talks (exosomes, exosomal miRNAs), and use of circulating miRNAs as biomarkers of whole body homeostasis.
+- Characterization of the role of extracellular vesicles released from skeletal muscle in inter-organ cross talks and in muscle physiology (exosomes, exosomal miRNAs, and use of circulating miRNAs as biomarkers of whole-body homeostasis)-

 Ongoing Research projects

-- In vivo modulation of physical activity to study muscle homeostasis and metabolic health outcomes
+- In vivo modulation of sedentary behavior and physical activity to study muscle homeostasis and metabolic health outcomes (PI: Chantal SIMON)

-Several exploratory and interventional research studies are already developed or will be programmed, both in humans and animal models, to investigate the impact of altered skeletal muscle adaptation in response to sedentary behavior.
+Several exploratory and interventional research studies are already developed or will be programmed, both in humans and in animal models, to investigate the role of skeletal muscle tissue in the energetic and metabolic adaptation to physical inactivity and sedentary behavior.

-These programs benefit from all the expertise and facilities that have been developed by/or in collaboration with our team (real-life phenotyping, novel imaging methodologies, stable isotope metabolic measurement, micro-biopsies for tissue investigations, genomic and histology facilities), which allow to investigate the consequences of physical activity modulations either at whole body level or at cellular level.
+These programs benefit from all the expertise and facilities that have been developed by/or in collaboration with our team (real-life phenotyping, novel imaging methodologies, stable isotope metabolic measurement, micro-biopsies for tissue investigations, genomic and histology facilities), which allow to investigate the consequences of physical activity and sedentariness modulation from whole-body level to cell biology.

 1.a) Projects in humans